The kids in the Grade 5 classroom knew all about royal jelly.

 “The bees feed it to their babies and they turn into queens.”

 And so it is.
 We think.
 Royal jelly – countless journal articles (and Wikipedia) tell us – stimulates the latent she-ness in a female larva.
-It removes her from a future life of weary drudgery as a worker destined to live six short weeks, then die wedged between some dusty stigma and anther.
+It removes her from a future life of weary drudgery as a worker destined to live six short weeks who then dies wedged between some dusty stigma and anther.
 Royal jelly gives the lucky larva a future life as a queen employed in monotonous drudgery as an egg-laying machine destined to deposit progeny for three years in a crowded dark den, then die in a palace coup.
 There’s not much of an advantage in the queen’s life.
 But it’s longer.
 And there must be a crown or something that comes with the job.

 The reason the queen lives three or four years instead a few weeks and lays eggs instead of stingers is because of nutrition.
 As a child, she was given the special food.
 At least that’s what I always thought.
 Now some upsetting scientists are trying to change the bees’ narrative.